Fexty12573/ams-cheat-to-c/README.md

 ## Usage
 Simply drag and drop a cheat file onto the exe or launch it and manually enter a file path.

-Output will be in the same folder as the exe with the name `out.c`
+Output will be in the same folder as the input file with format `<inputname>.c`

 ```
 atmosphere-cheat-to-c path/to/file